dell/terraform-provider-redfish/docs/resources/user_account.md

   for_each = var.rack1

   redfish_server {
+    # Alias name for server BMCs.
+The key in provider's `redfish_servers` map
+    # `redfish_alias` is used to align with enhancements to password management.
+    # When using redfish_alias, provider's `redfish_servers` is required.
+    redfish_alias = each.key
     user          = each.value.user
     password      = each.value.password
     endpoint      = each.value.endpoint
     ssl_insecure  = true
   }

   // user details for creating/modifying a user